HeiLaut/ble-physics-sensors/README.md

 All files available.

-Laser TimeOfFlight-Senosr - distance measurement as a function of time.
+Laser TimeOfFlight-Sensor - distance measurement as a function of time.

 ### Voltmeter
-Building instructions commnig soon
+Building instructions coming soon

-(so far still realized with Ardino nano)
+(so far still realized with Arduino nano)

 DC voltage measurement over a time interval.